olympus/.github/profile/README.md

 To join the organization, follow these steps:

-1. **You need an existing GitHub account!**
+1. **Get a GitHub account**
   [Sign up with GitHub](https://github.com/signup) if you do not have an account already.
 Feel free to use your existing, personal account if you already have one.
 1. **Contact the administrator team**
   Submit your request to join in [Quest / ServiceNow](https://olympusprod.service-now.com/sp?id=sc_cat_item_sp&sys_id=2e67479ddb8fd510418bb6b1f3961909&sysparm_category=eca3f272db5b0150418bb6b1f39619b4).
-The admins will verify the request and invite you.
+The administrators will verify your request and invite you.
 1. **Accept the invitation**
   You must actively accept the invitation that you receive at the email address with which you registered your GitHub account.
 You can also visit [https://github.com/olympus](https://github.com/olympus) to accept the invitation.

-#### Respect the rules
+1. **Respect the rules**

-Please follow the [conventions](https://github.com/olympus/oly_git-conventions) we have for working within the Olympus organization on GitHub ([@olympus](https://github.com/olympus)).
-Sticking to the conventions allows efficient and effective organization and administration of users, repositories and projects in the long term.
+  Get familiar with the [conventions](https://github.com/olympus/oly_git-conventions) we have for working within the Olympus organization on GitHub.
+They allow for efficient and effective administration of the organization and help you get started.

-**Adhering to the conventions is mandatory for all users.**